Is it Better to Live in Australia or New Zealand?

 This visa is available to those aged between 18-30, or from 18-35 to nationals of certain countries.

-With this visa, you will be entitled to travel and work in New Zealand for up to 12 months.
+With New Zealand Work Holiday Visa, you will be entitled to travel and work in New Zealand for up to 12 months.

 Citizens of Canada or the UK can stay in New Zealand for up to 23 months on this visa.